appdefensealliance/ASA-WG/AI Profile/AI Agent-Tool Identity and Consent Wire Format.md

 for Sensitive Actions.
 Rationale: Agent Spec §6.1.3's freshness criteria are satisfied by the combination of a short-lived assertion, a Tool-enforced `jti` replay cache, and TLS — so within the lab-testable scope of this profile PoP adds defense in depth rather than a distinct testable property.
-PoP also has effectively no production adoption across tier-1 MCP providers today, and a MUST would make the profile unimplementable rather than merely demanding.
+PoP also has effectively no production adoption even within the reference class today, and a MUST would make the profile unimplementable rather than merely demanding.
 Deployments handling irreversible or high-value actions are strongly encouraged to enable it, and a future revision may elevate it once ecosystem support exists.

 ## C3 — Consent Assertion (Sensitive Actions; fills Tool Spec §2.1.1)